 18. Entries that meet all eligibility requirements will be judged on:

-19. Each individual or, in the case of a team entry, team leader who submitted a winning entry will be notified by telephone or email that his/her entry has won by May 10, 2014 and the procedure to follow to claim the applicable prize.
+19. Each individual or, in the case of a team entry, team leader who submitted a winning entry will be notified by telephone or email that his/her entry has won by the week of April 4, 2016 and the procedure to follow to claim the applicable prize.
 If an individual or a team leader declines the prize, it will be forfeited and awarded to another entry in accordance with these contest rules.
 Only the winning entries will be notified.
-Selected winning videos will be posted publically from May 2014 onwards.
+Selected winning videos will be posted on designated contest video site(s) in April 2016.

 20. If the contest organizers, in their sole discretion, deem that an insufficient quantity or quality of entries has been received, the contest organizers reserve the right not to award any prizes.